SystemsApproach/security/intro.rst

 end system security are exposed when we connect them to networks.
-By connecting computers to a global network such as the Internet, the opportunity to exploit vulnerabilities in the code running on those end systems is opened up to a much greater---potentially global---set of actors.
+By connecting computers to a global network such as the Internet, the opportunity to exploit vulnerabilities in the code running on those end systems is opened up to a much greater—potentially global—set of actors.

-Thus we can think of network security as having two main thrusts.
+Thus, we can think of network security as having two main thrusts.
 First, we need to address the security challenges of a shared, globally distributed network.
-Second, we need to address the challenges of connecting end systems, which run imperfect software, to a global set of actors, some of whom are bound to be malicious.
+Second, we need to address the challenges of connecting end systems running imperfect software to a global set of actors, some of whom are bound to be malicious.

-For an interesting retrospective view on system security, and some commentary on how far we still have to go, we recommend the paper looking back on the history of security in Multics from Karger and Schell.
+For an interesting retrospective view on computer system security, and some commentary on how far we still have to go, we recommend the paper looking back on the history of security in Multics from Karger and Schell.